DHTMLX/gantt-docs/data/desktop/fullscreen_mode.md

 {{note By default this method returns an HTML container of the Gantt chart.
 It means that only Gantt will be expanded to full screen.}}

-In case you want to display the gantt with additional element (such as a header or toolbar) in the full screen, you need to add a custom container on the page, as in:
+In case you want to display the gantt with additional elements (such as a header or toolbar) in the full screen, you need to add a custom container on the page, as in:

 ~~~html
 <div id="myCover">